dapoadedire/cozylibrary/README.md

 Cozy Library is a web app that allows users to download books of different genres, and allows selected users to upload books.

+## Features:

+Download books.
+Option to view books in category.
+Search option.
+Sign Up.
+Sign In and Sign Out.
+Reset and change password options

 ## Author